zaphosting/docs/en/firststeps_problem_melden.md

 ## ☹️ No help via social media?

 No, because our customer data is sacred to us - just like fast support.
-That's exactly why we refer customers who ask us for direct advice in Tweets, Facebook PN's or on Instagram **always** to our Live Chat.
+That's exactly why we refer customers who ask us for direct advice in Tweets, Facebook or on Instagram **always** to our Live Chat.
 This is the only way our supporters have direct access to the affected products and can solve any problems.